openshift-labs/learn-katacoda/middleware/middleware-quarkus/reactive-sql/05-package-and-run.md

 -Dquarkus.openshift.route.expose=true \
 -Dquarkus.openshift.annotations.\"app.openshift.io/connects-to\"=database`{{execute}}

+Finally, make sure it's actually done rolling out:

+`oc rollout status -w dc/reactive-sql`{{execute}}

+Wait (about 30 seconds) for that command to report `replication controller "reactive-sql-3" successfully rolled out` before continuing.

+> If the `oc rollout` command appears to not finish, just `CTRL-C` it and run it again.

 The output should end with `BUILD SUCCESS`.

 [Open up the web UI](http://reactive-sql-reactive-sql.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com).
 You should see the front web page load with the List of Coffees, to which you can add (or delete).